-Knowledge transfer group
+> Knowledge transfer group

-This relates predominantly to the existing good practice even though it might make sense to establish a separate group also in the new area.
-Both, the existing as well as the to be implemented practice team can form a "community of practice", thereby not only closely exchanging information and experience but also motivating each other and further improve the practice in question.
+(This relates predominantly to the existing good practice even though it might make sense to establish a separate group also in the new area.
+Both, the existing as well as the to be implemented practice team can form a "community of practice", thereby not only closely exchanging information and experience but also motivating each other and further improving the practice in question.)

-Is there a knowledge transfer strategy with a knowledge transfer process team available in the existing practice?
+Is there a knowledge transfer strategy available in the existing practice?